daizoru/node-potter/README.md

   (Basically, voxels are converted to 3D cubes, mades of regular triangles.
 Unfortunately, this means HUGE files, like 200 megabytes)

-## why

-  Because it's funny.
-If you don't get why, you should probably browse something else on Github.

 ## TODO
   * advanced streaming features - better buffering, and broadcast..
   * .. in order to develop a WebGL renderer to visualize the voxel stream